Managing events in LGL: Step by step

 You can add custom categories and attributes to your event so that you can easily track things like sponsorship levels, table assignments, meal preferences, and more.

-To customize the event, click on the Customize button from either Fundraising > Events, or from the Event Details page:
+To customize the event, click on the Customize button from either Fundraising > Events, or from within the event on the Event Details page:

 Add categories and attributes